AxemP/AxemFS2Scripts/README.md

 A lot of the scripts use a JSON formatted config file.
 It's highly recommended you use a JSON editor (like this one: https://jsoneditoronline.org/) to edit the files.
 Subtle syntax errors are a giant pain!

+These scripts have been tested to work with a minimum version of FreeSpace Open 3.8.0.
+But it is recommended to use a newer build (anything past January 19, 2018) so that Lua SEXP functionality is available, making things *much* **much** ***much*** easier for the modder.

 # Base Files

 These scripts contain some generic functions and libraries that are used in a number of the scripts.
 It's a good idea to have these installed if you're going to use any of the scripts here.
 (Otherwise they won't work!)